 A QRC is typically seen as an injured worker’s advocate.
 This can often be a point of contention in the Workers’ Compensation process because QRC’s are banned from performing certain duties for injured workers.
 They may not participate in surveillance or claims investigations.
 They may not suggest future Workers’ compensation benefits.
 They may not comment on or authorize any type of medical treatment nor may they be party to setting up future medical appointments.
 They are also prohibited from taking part in settlement negotiations.

-New Jersey internet marketing firm at Premier Legal Marketing provides exceptional customer care and user-friendly content along with proven Search Engine Optimization (SEO) techniques to enhance search engine rankings.
+Internet marketing firm at Premier Legal Marketing provides exceptional customer care and user-friendly content along with proven Search Engine Optimization (SEO) techniques to enhance search engine rankings.
 Our team of professional include web designers, SEO experts, content writers, internet marketing strategists that have extensive experience in the law profession.
 We understand what potential clients are looking for when searching the web for a lawyer.
 Fill out an online contact form or call 856-448-4736 for a complimentary consultation.